Cambodia: Crafts and Culture – Tried and Tested!

 You have free time for final souvenir hunting before being taken to the airport for your flight back to London Heathrow via Singapore.

-Your ovenight flight lands in the early hours of the morning.
+Your ovenight flight lands in the early hours of the morning and then you can make your way home.

 Cambodia has two distinct seasons: the hot season from November to May and the rainy season from June to October.
 Both seasons have their advantages for travellers.
 Temperatures are fairly constant throughout the year and rarely exceed 35°C.